UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- UAB and its opponents have combined for 49.5 points -- this matchup's over/under -- just two times this season.
+- UAB and its opponents have scored at least 49.5 points -- this matchup's over/under -- only two times this season.

-- Louisiana Tech has combined with its opponents to score more than 49.5 points in five of eight games this season.

-- The combined points per game average of the two teams, 51.7, is 2.2 points above Saturday's over/under.
+- The combined points per game average of the two teams, 51.7, is 2.2 points greater than Saturday's over/under.

-- The 52.2 points per game these two squads have surrendered to opponents this season are 2.7 more than the 49.5 total in this contest.
+- This contest's over/under is 2.7 points lower than the 52.2 these two squads combine to give up per game in 2021.

-- The Blazers and their opponents score an average of 48.9 points per game, 0.6 fewer than Saturday's total.
+- The average total in Blazers games this season is 48.9, 0.6 points fewer than Saturday's total of 49.5 .

-- The 49.5-point total for this game is 10.2 points below the 59.7 points per game average total in Bulldogs games this season.
+- The 49.5-point over/under for this game is 10.2 points below the 59.7 points per game average total in Bulldogs games this season.

 UAB Stats and Trends